The instability Principle

 XXX starts by talking about getting ride of changeset.

-DVCS bring two new major concepts to the Version Control Scene:
+DVCSes bring two new major concepts to the version control scene:

 - History is organized as a robust DAG,